AdaCore/learn/courses/advanced-spark/chapters/systems_programming.rst

     end Set;

-Flavors of Volatile Variables – Effective_Reads / Effective_Writes
+Flavors of Volatile Variables – :ada:`Effective_Reads` / :ada:`Effective_Writes`
 ---------------------------------------------------------------------

 - Boolean aspects distinguishing values & sequences

-    - Effective_Reads if reading the variable has an effect on its value
+    - :ada:`Effective_Reads` if reading the variable has an effect on its value

-    - Effective_Writes if writing the variable has an effect on its value
+    - :ada:`Effective_Writes` if writing the variable has an effect on its value

 - Effect of both on proof and flow dependencies